api-platform/esa/packages/ld/README.md

 }
 ```

-Thanks to `ld` you can load authors automatically when you need them:
+Thanks to `@api-platform/ld` you can load authors automatically when you need them:

 ```javascript
 import ld from '@api-platform/ld'